Tensor Methods for Nonlinear Matrix Completion

-The theory and algorithms presented in this paper give new insight into conducting matrix completion when the matrix columns correspond to points on a non-linear algebraic variety, a special case of which is a union of subspaces.
-Unlike most completion methods for unions of subspaces, the proposed approach does not necessitate an intermediate subspace clustering step that can be fragile in the presence of missing data.
+The theory and algorithms presented in this paper give new insight into conducting matrix completion when the matrix columns correspond to points on a nonlinear algebraic variety, including union of subspaces as a special case.
+Unlike most matrix completion methods assuming a union of subspace model, the proposed approach does not necessitate an intermediate subspace clustering step that can be fragile in the presence of missing data.

-The theoretical guarantees currently focus on canonical projections -- \ie the assumption that we observe multiple columns with each possible sampling pattern.
+The theoretical guarantees in this work focus on unique identifiability of the tensorized subspace from canonical projections -- \ie we assume we observe multiple columns with each possible observation pattern.
 This assumption is not always met in practice, yet the proposed LADMC algorithm nevertheless performs well empirically.
-An important avenue for future study are conditions for completion of partially sampled data matrices.
+An important avenue for future study are conditions for unique completion of partially sampled data matrices.

-In this work we focused on second order tensorized representations of the data, which allows for the recovery of quadratic varieties.
-Yet, we also showed our approach and results generalize to higher order tensorizations.
-In principle, this extension would facilitate the completion of higher order varieties in the presence of more missing data.
-However, the computational complexity of our approach scales as $O(\d^\p)$, where $\p$ is the tensor order, making our approach computational challenging for even modest problem dimensions $\d$.
-One potential solution is to use a kernelized algorithm like in \cite{ongie} that avoids the construction of the large scale tensorized matrix.
-Unfortunately, kernelized approaches have complexity and storage requirements that scale quadratically with the number of data columns, making such an approach computationally challenging for large datasets.
-We are actively investigating memory and computationally efficient algorithms that allow more efficient extensions of the LADMC approach for higher order tensorizations.
+In the experimental portion of this work we primarily focused on LADMC with a quadratic tensorization.
+Yet, we also showed our approach and results generalize to LADMC with higher-order tensorizations.
+In principle, this extension would facilitate the completion of data belonging to a richer class of varieties and with more missing data.
+However, the computational complexity of LADMC scales as $O(\d^\p)$, where $\d$ is the ambient (data) dimension and $\p$ is the tensor order, making our approach computational challenging for even modest data dimensions $\d$.